About damn. fire

 Even though I’m not a huge fan of luxury fashion houses I always enjoyed and considered purchasing Alexander McQueen pieces.
 When I learned more about his life and creative genius (even though I’m not a huge fan of all of the occult imagery he used) I was captivated by fashion again.
 This time instead of spending all day on forums I spent my time reading and learning about sartorial and fashion history.
 I also somehow ended up getting super into horology (I honestly don’t remember how this happened.)

 On July 2nd, 2017 I got the entrepreneurial itch and registered the domain name damnfire.com.
-I’ve always helped men (and women) with their style for free or beer money but at that point I felt competent enough to charge for my services.
+I’ve always helped men (and women) with their style as sort of a freelancer but at that point I felt competent enough to start a full fledge business.

 My mission is to make men confident in their own skin and to improve their lives by improving their appearance.